ibm-cloud-docs/cloud-infrastructure/p-p-migration-bare-metal.md

 ## Limitations
 {: #p-p-migration-bare-metal-limitations}

-1. NIC bonding is not supported.
+1. NIC bonding is not supported in the Windows operating system.
 Before migration, NIC bonding must be unconfigured at hardware and OS levels for any server that has NIC bonding or teaming configured.
+In the case of Linux operating systems you do not need to make any changes.
 2. Encrypted volumes are not supported.
 3. Do not modify the target.
 If anything is modified out of control of RMM after the first migration, it can be wiped out and the result can be unexpected.
 4. The RackWare’s RMM solution handles only the OS, application, and data movement.
 So anything else needs to be setup by you (e.g. security groups, subnets etc.).
-5. Data migration for block and file performance and endurance storage is not supported.
+5. For Windows, data migration for block and file performance and endurance storage is not supported.
 Consider using third party tools such as `rsync` for data migration on block and file.
+For Linux it is supported.

 ## Supported operating systems
 {: #p-p-migration-bare-metal-supported-os}